Azraul/School-Webbutveckling.Pro01/README.md

 ![image of program running](media/photos/site.gif)

 ## Contribution
-School project, won't be updated but cunstructive critizism is welcome.
+School project, won't be updated but constructive criticism is welcome.